Make a Payment

 Q. “When is the time to trim back my ornamental grasses?”

 A. The answer is “It’s time!”
 Ornamental grasses are dormant right now, because they are considered a “warm season” grass.
 With this in mind, the dead foliage can be removed starting about 4″ from the ground.
-Make sure to wear gloves, and use a good cutting utensil because some grasses are TOUGH, and some grass blades very sharp on your hands.
-Have fun!
+Be sure to wear gloves and use sharp tools.
+Many varieties have tough stems or sharp edges.
+Trimming at the right time encourages strong, healthy growth as Omaha’s warm season approaches.

 Visit Our Gallery